CaronLab/MhcVizPipe/exe/README.md

 Source code and scripts for starting MhcVizPipe.
 Source code creates executable files for Linux and MacOS.

-The executable and script do basically the same thing.
-They check the directory structure to make sure the correct files are there and that they can be executed by the operating system, then MhcVizPipe is started using a Python call.
+The executable checks that the MhcVizPipe.sh script is executable.
+On MacOS it also checks that the quarantine attribute is removed if present.
+It then runs the script in a new window.